ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 protocol may separately involve user interaction if the client needs to be newly validated.

-If a client cannot use cached tokens to respond to a challenge (either because it has run out of cached tokens or the associated context is unique), the token issuance process can add user-perceivable latency.
-Origins need not block useful work on token authentication.
-Instead, token authentication can be used in similar ways to CAPTCHA validation today, but without the need for user interaction.
-If issuance is taking a long time, a website could show an indicator that it is waiting, or fall back to another method of user validation.
+If a client cannot use cached tokens to respond to a challenge, either because it has run out of cached tokens or the associated context is unique, the token issuance process can add user-perceivable latency.
+Origins need not block useful work such as loading the contents of a web page on token authentication.
+Instead, token authentication can be used in similar ways to CAPTCHA validation today, wherein validation sometimes proceeds alongside useful work, e.g., when loading contents of a web page, but without the need for user interaction.
+If issuance is taking a long time, an origin could fall back to another method of user validation.

 An origin MUST NOT use more than one redemption context value for a given token type and issuer per client request.
 If an origin issues a large number of